danielparks/assertify/README.md

 # Assertify and Testify

-This provides two convenience macros to make Rust code tests from simple expressions.
+This provides two convenience macros to make tests from simple Rust expressions.

 ### `testify!(name, expr)`